lorimv/application_tracker/README.md

 Getting dates from spreadsheets doesn't get the year.
 The spreadsheet displays month/date, but stores month/date/year when accessed in browser.
 However api seems to only have access to month/date

+Multithread (maybe) to autoscan -m while adding a new application?
+Then alter cli flags (no flag acts like -n & -m at the same time, a flag to skip scan for follow ups, another to skip adding app)